boazsegev/neorack/SPEC - rational.md

 I don't believe MiddleWare can continue to exist in the same way it existed so far.

-The moment we introduce Async / Streaming we allow the app direct access to the output stream, bypassing the MiddleWare's control over the output (unless, of-course, the MiddleWare somehow was allowed to replaces the whole `event` object).
+The moment we introduce Async / Streaming we allow the app direct access to the output stream, bypassing the MiddleWare's control over the output (unless, of-course, the MiddleWare somehow was allowed to replaces the whole `event` object or network layer).

 This prevents the MiddleWare from being able to completely modify the output stream, as the MiddleWare is limited to: